Ohmnivore/Notes/README.md

 have these same files, but converted to html by a small Python script (`html/md2html.py` if you're curious).
 The HTML version has beautiful CSS ([WiTeX](https://github.com/AndrewBelt/WiTeX) by [AndrewBelt](https://github.com/AndrewBelt?tab=repositories)) and a TABLE OF CONTENTS!
-Of course, GitHub doesn't serve Content Types for this, so you can check the html versions below, on RawGit, or just clone/dl the repo and view locally.
+Of course, GitHub doesn't serve content types for this, so you can check out the html versions below, on RawGit, or just clone/dl the repo and view locally.
 I really think the html version is easier to read than the GitHub markdown render.